Clive Dunn: Death

 Dunn died at his home in Boliqueime, Portugal, on 6 November 2012 as a result of complications from an operation that had taken place earlier that week.
 His agent, Peter Charlesworth, said the star would be "sorely missed" and that his death was "a real loss to the acting profession".
-His death, and those of Bill Pertwee in 2013, Pamela Cundell in 2015, Frank Williams in 2022 and Ian Lavender in 2024 means that there are now no surviving Dad's Army principal cast members.

 Frank Williams, who played the Vicar in Dad's Army, said Dunn was always "great fun" to be around.
 "Of course he was so much younger than the part he played," he told BBC Radio Four.
 "It's very difficult to think of him as an old man really, but he was a wonderful person to work with – great sense of humour, always fun, a great joy really."

 Ian Lavender, who played Private Pike in the show, said: "Out of all of us he had the most time for the fans.
 Everyone at one time or another would be tempted to duck into a doorway or bury their head in a paper; but not Clive, he always made time for fans."